smpallen99/exrm-rpm/README.md

 > Lack of support for a mix task to remove custom templates is deliberate.
 Once created,
 > these files are considered part of your projects source code and should be managed appropriately.

+### Add additional installation files

+If your application requires additional installation files, create a new `sources` directory under the `rpm` directory.

+`mkdir rpm/sources`

+Add the additional files into this directory.
+They will be copied into the build 'SOURCES' directory prior to running rpm-build.

+Finally, add the new sources in the spec template and the appropriate spec file logic to process the additional files.

 ## Additional Notes

 - The generated rpm installs the following